Sulaiman001/white/README.md

 You may also see all lists in the system at `#/lists/{secret}`.
 See below in the INSTALL section for information.
 You will need to configure `{secret}` in `bin/config.php`.

+Lists will by default be sorted as follows.
+All items with a priority will be at the top of the list and sort descending (e.g. `!3 !2 !1`).
+All items marked done will be at the bottom of the list and sorted descending by last modified date.
+The last updated will be at the top.
+All other items will be inbetween items with a priority and those without a priority and sorted by last modified descending as well.
+Note, the default priority is `!0` so entering this directly in an item will have no effect.
+It will be sorted in the middle along with items that are not done and have no set priority.

 Syntax
 ======
 _Note: Sorting and due date reminders will be available soon, however the syntax is ready and parsed so you will see nicely styled HTML.
 It just won't be functional._